 - Serina: The last geologic period in Serina's history, the Ultimocene, is marked by drastic global cooling caused by the halting of volcanic activity (and thus of the main means by which carbon in the deep crust is released into the atmosphere) and by the locking of large quantities of carbon dioxide into the soil by earlier eras' flourishing plant life.
 This loss of natural greenhouse gases leads to the onset of runaway ice age conditions, as glaciers creep down from the poles and winters grow harsher and harsher.
 The tropical biomes are the first to collapse under the strain of cooling weather and refugee species fleeing from the temperate areas, the southern continent becomes entirely encased in ice, and a catastrophic loss of biodiversity generally ensues.
 Life manages to survive and thrive despite these conditions, for a time — a holdout of the temperate forests endures for a long time on the northern continent's southern coast, and numerous plant and animal species adapt to thrive in the bitter tundra further north — but as the glaciation continues the temperate refugium is eventually snuffed out and even the cold-adapted species slowly go extinct, as the world slowly becomes too cold and barren for any kind of life to survive.

-- The Adventures of Jimmy Neutron: Boy Genius: In "Jimmy on Ice", Jimmy is hoping for a snow day and decides to cool off the atmosphere with a giant bottle of sunblock.
-After the kids play in the snow for a day, Jimmy wakes up to discover it's -30 degrees Fahrenheit outside and that he caused a second ice age.
+- The Adventures of Jimmy Neutron, Boy Genius: In "Jimmy on Ice", Jimmy is hoping for a snow day and decides to cool off the atmosphere with a giant bottle of sunblock.
+After the kids play in the snow for a day, Jimmy wakes up to discover it's -30 degrees Fahrenheit outside and that he caused a second ice age; he patterned the sunblock after the notoriously delicate Carl's own, and he hadn't bothered to check just how strong that was.
 The adults are leaving to go hunt for meat like they're nomadic cavemen, and the townsfolk think they need to sacrifice Jimmy to stop the snow.

 - The Future Is Wild: In the cartoon, C.G. is a girl from ten thousand years in the future where, as the intro says, "a mega ice-age is threatening humanity".
 She's tasked with Time Traveling into the future and finding a more suitable habitat for human civilization to resettle.